smallhadroncollider/taskell/test/Taskell/IO/data/roadmap.md

 - Showing a specific task in search mode shows wrong task
     > Based on the index in the full list, rather than the filtered one.
 So will show the task from the full list if the indexes don't happen to match.
 - Can't remove dates
-- Tidy up load functions in IO.Taskell
+- Tidy up load functions in Taskell.IO
 - Getting stuck in INSERT mode when blank item
 - If an item isn't created, then selection gets lost
 - Search navigation issues